Curve

 A curve is a mathematical function transforming one value into another one.
 Grail’s curves operate on floating point numbers (R→R).
 They are often used in Grail’s utility evaluators.

-class to create their own custom curves or they can make use of Grail’s built-in curve types.
+A user can inherit from Curve class to create their own custom curves or they can make use of Grail’s built-in curve types.

 Basic Curves

-Let’s assume that x
+Let’s assume that x means input value.

 Step Function